 For many of us, a better weight-loss approach may be eating several small meals throughout the day, which stabilizes our insulin levels and blood glucose, preventing any sort of ravenous meal gorging at the end of the day.
 It has been found that eating 6 times a day may even help maintain your lean muscle mass (which means faster metabolism!) compared to eating less frequently.

 Now with all this info, the BIG QUESTION here is …

 Should I start Intermittent Fasting?

-Many potential health benefits have been observed from Intermittent fasting, but it is very important to remember that there are current limitations of intermittent fasting research and mixed results found in the different types of intermittent fasting.
-As of now, Intermittent fasting can be seen as an alternative to the traditional calorie restricted diet.
-In the end, you each person has their own way of eating and their own “diet personality,” which means that there is no one-size-fits-all, perfect diet that is suitable for everyone.
+Many potential health benefits have been observed from Intermittent Fasting, but it is very important to remember that there are current limitations in Intermittent Fasting research and mixed results found in the different types of Intermittent Fasting.
+As of now, Intermittent Fasting can be seen as a more flexible alternative to the traditional calorie restricted diet.
+In the end, each person has their own way of eating and their own “diet personality,” which means that there is no one-size-fits-all, perfect diet that is suitable for everyone.
 What’s most important is that you assess your own eating habits and find out what approach works best for you.